conversion pixel

 Yes, you can.
 We are a combination of subscription and pre-paid plans.

-A SIM card is an integrated circuit intended to securely store the international mobile subscriber identity number and its related key, which are used to identify and authenticate subscribers on mobile telephony devices
+SIM card is an integrated circuit intended to securely store the international mobile subscriber identity number and its related key, which are used to identify and authenticate subscribers on mobile telephony devices.

 a SIM (Subscriber Identity Module) card is a tiny, portable memory chip that stores information about you as a cell phone user.
 On it, there’s a seventeen-digit code that designates its country code of origin, the system carrier (such as AT&T or Verizon), and a unique user ID.